What Does It Mean To Initialize A Drive?

 In my example I have two physical drives connected to my system, as well as the disk image for Data Rescue, since it was just installed.
 Your screen will differ from the above screenshot depending on how many drives you have connected to your system.

-You will want to highlight the drive you wish to recover data from, then select “Next” on the bottom right hand corner.
+The first line that is highlighted is the physical drive, and my main startup drive for my computer.
+If you accidentally initialized your startup drive, you will want to select the main physical drive to scan.
+You will want to highlight the drive you wish to recover data from, then select ‘Next’ on the bottom right hand corner.

 The following page is where you will select the type of scan you wish to run.
-All of these scans are available within the Demo and have the full functionality of the purchased software.
+Both of these scans are available within the demo and have the full functionality of the purchased software.
 If you are unable to find the files you are looking for with the demo, you will have the same results on the purchased version.

 You can click on the different scans on this page to give a rundown of what each scan is used for.